lzt66666/TDL-WMS-laser-calibration-helper/README.md

 This data can be automaticly converted to *.mat file which is actually used in the UI program.
 See detailed instructions in the user guide.

 ## File list
+### *.mlappinstall: MATLAB UI app installation file.
+You can use this file to install the UI app to your MATLAB.
+Launch app in App tab of MATLAB window.
 ### *.mlapp: MATLAB UI app file.
 Executable file when MATLAB is installed.
 Open from the MATLAB file manager to edit the source code.
 ### *.m: MATLAB script.
 Only runs in MATLAB.
 ### *.csv & *.png: sample data for etalon peaks.